 In my attempt to own my desire, I’ve recently tried taking matters into my own hands (a terrible pun, sorry).

-Secondly, when I’ve found myself in the grey area with a guy I’m not completely sure about, I’ve made myself try and wank over them.
+Secondly, when I’ve found myself in the grey area with a guy I’m not entirely sure about, I’ve made myself try and wank over them.
 This may sound strange if this isn’t something you struggle with, but checking in with yourself physically is a very effective way to pay attention to your desire and arousal.

-The best approach I find with this is to alternate between the guy in question and someone you know you are very sexually attracted to.
+The best approach I find is to alternate between the guy in question and someone you know you are very sexually attracted to.
 Create a comparison by actively switching between these two people as you pleasure yourself and be present with how your body responds.